Going back to the Fifties with 5 British Movies…

 This list ending with a British crime drama film, which by luck I’ve only recently discovered.
 This surprisingly as Hayley Mills used to figure quite a lot in my film viewing as a kid.
 Seeing those films with her child performances almost constantly in the Christmas telly movie listings.
 Meaning I watched her in Pollyanna (1960), The Parent Trap (1961) and my favourite of her movies Whistle Down the Wind (1961).

 In Tiger Bay, Hayley Mills is Gillie, an orphaned English tomboy brought up by her aunt in Cardiff.
 Gillie wants to get in with the cool kids by getting a cap gun. and is known for being a constant fibber.
-Meanwhile a Polish sailor, Bronislav Korchinsky (Horst Buchholz) returns from leave ready to propose to his girl, Anya.
+Meanwhile, a Polish sailor, Bronislav Korchinsky (Horst Buchholz) returns from leave ready to propose to his girl, Anya.

 This leads to a Hayley Mills character in league with a charming wanted man for the first (and not the last time) in her film career.
 Despite her famous actor father John Mills in the cast as a police superintendent, Hayley in her debut outshines him with her sweet, natural and convincing acting style.
 She has an excellent screen rapport with Buchholz and this always evident in their scenes together.
 Her scenes with her father, just as wonderful.

 So that’s just a few of my favourite films.
 But if you a newbie to my wee blog and in the mood for an American film from the fifties just take a wee look HERE, HERE or HERE. just take a chance and you never know your luck.
-With this lucky dip you might just some great new discoveries.
+With this lucky dip, you might just some great new discoveries.

 This post was added to Classic Film and TV Cafe’s blogathon.
 Other films with this cast include Doctor Who (Dinah Sheridan) and The Slipper and the Rose: The Story of Cinderella (Kenneth More).
 Kenneth Connor in Carry on England and Kenneth Williams in Carry on Behind.
 John Mills in Murder with Mirrors and Megs Jenkins in Oliver and The Innocents.
 Dirk Bogarde in I Could Go On Singing and James Robertson Justice in Chitty Chitty Bang Bang.
 Herbert Lom in Asylum, The Man from UNCLE and The Picture of Dorian Gray.
+Hayley Mills stars in 6 Flicks from the Swinging Sixties, Appointment with Death and Deadly Strangers.